 Go to optoutprescreen.com or call 1-888-5-OPT-OUT (1-888-567-8688).
 This allows you to opt out of offers from credit card companies for 5 years.
 You can also download and print a form to mail in a written request to opt out permanently.
 This website is the only one authorized by the nationwide credit bureaus.
 Before using this website, I received unwanted credit card offers nearly every week.
 Using Opt Out Prescreen is the best way to avoid these credit offers.

 This is a completely free service that helps you to eliminate junk mail and unwanted catalogs from select businesses.
 Catalog Choice is a nonprofit organization unaffiliated with the mail marketing industry.
 This action requires little effort but makes a significant impact!

 The second approach to eliminating unwanted mail is to send unopened mail back to the company by writing “refused” on it.
 Unfortunately, this does not generate any less mail, but the company may get the hint once it’s been returned.
 This serves as a reminder to organizations that their mail campaign was not impactful and a waste of their money.

 Directly Contact Businesses

 If you have tried to opt out of a company’s list without success via one of the above websites, consider contacting them directly.
-You can reach out to customer service by phone, email, or even social media and ask to be removed from their mailing list.
+You can reach out to customer service by phone call, email, or even social media and ask to be removed from their mailing list.

 Mail from Companies You Have an Existing Business Relationship With